 - 3.1 It is expected that governing bodies of all community and voluntary controlled schools would adopt this Policy and the procedures contained in it.
-Foundation and voluntary aided schools are encouraged to do the same. - 3.2 Where this Policy has been adopted by a school, references to "the Council" should be read to mean the school and references to "the Corporate Director" should be read to mean the Head Teacher of the school. - 3.3 Schools are encouraged to provide an alternative person, such as the Chair of Governors, to whom concerns may be reported if the employee believes the Head Teacher is involved in the wrong doing or has failed to take appropriate action when the matter has been raised previously. - 3.4 Employees may seek advice from the Council's Monitoring Officer if they feel unable to report their concerns to the Head Teacher or Chair of Governors. - 3.5 It is expected that community and voluntary controlled schools which adopt this Policy will notify the Council's Monitoring Officer in accordance with sections 11.1 and 11.17 of this Policy.
+Foundation and voluntary aided schools are encouraged to do the same. - 3.2 This policy has been adopted by Cumbria Futures Federation and is applicable to all schools within the Federation.
+References to "the Council" have been changed to "school" and references to "the Corporate Director" changed to Headteacher of the school. - 3.3 We have identified the Chair of Governors as the person to whom concerns may be reported if the employee believes the Headteacher is involved in the wrong doing or has failed to take appropriate action when the matter has been raised previously. - 3.4 Employees may seek advice from the Council's Monitoring Officer if they feel unable to report their concerns to the Headteacher or Chair of Governors. - 3.5 It is expected that community and voluntary controlled schools which adopt this Policy will notify the Council's Monitoring Officer in accordance with sections 11.1 and 11.17 of this Policy.
 All schools are encouraged to maintain their own records of the report, investigation and outcome.